When you are looking to start up a website and put ads on your website, it is essential to understand some differences between the different ad terms.

 For Google, the RPM stands for Page Revenue Per Thousands of Impressions.
 It is similar to EPMV, but whereas EPMV considers the factors that can affect your ad rates, RPM only looks at just the page view per thousands of impressions or page views.

 RPM can give you a good indication of how much you are making from a 1,000-page view, but it does not consider all the other factors that can affect your ads’ income.
-Getting paid per your page views is not a good indicator of how your site is doing, as there are so many variables that can affect your ad rates.
+Getting paid per your page views is not a good indicator of how your site is doing, as many variables can affect your ad rates.

 Advertisers are like any other business.
-They want to put their ads on sites where the visitors are engaged; the longer your website visitors stay, the more the advertisers want to advertise on your website.
+They want to put their ads on sites where the visitors are engaged; the longer your website visitors stay, the more the advertisers want to advertise.
 After all, an advertiser shows on your site for just one reason: try to sell their product or service to your website visitor.

 Why EPMV Is A Better Indicator For Publishers